travisgoodspeed/md380tools/README.md

 After successfully flashing, the radio will be restarted.

 ##Flashing on Linux Notes##

-* Please ensure the 99-md380.rules file is copied to /etc/udev/rules.d/ in order to allow users to access the radio over USB without having to use sudo or root permissions.

-Special note on the users.csv flashdb process:
-* The users.csv file located in the db directory must be manually refreshed by running "make clean" while inside the db directory otherwise it will continue using any already-existing users.csv file when running "make flashdb" from the main md380tools directory.

 To check the type / size of SPI-Flash